 Clients are often asking me for book recommendations.
-While self-help books aren’t the same as therapy or coaching sessions, they have their place and can sometimes be useful if reading is your thing.
+While self help books for expats aren’t the same as therapy or coaching sessions, they have their place and can sometimes be useful if reading is your thing.
 If you aren’t quite ready to attend counselling or want to try some things for yourself first, take a look at the categories below and try some of these titles.
 That’s also an inexpensive alternative.
 But don’t leave it too late to ask for human help.
 Often it is easier to recover when frustration or other emotions are not so overwhelming.

 Anxiety, Concentration, ADD and Mindlessness